Paflenti/vagrant-jenkins/README.md

 *A quick, automated way to deploy a Jenkins server.
 Can be used with or without vagrant to provision any server (whether or not it's a VM on your local machine).
 The Jenkins server then created will be able to monitor your Drupal sites' code.
 Please see [Dcycle project](http://dcycleproject.org) for some best practices.*

 This is meant to be used with Vagrant and Virtual Box to set up a Jenkins server running on CentOS 6.x.
-This has been tested with Windows 7 as a host machine, but it should be possible to run this on any host system which supports Vagrant, VirtualBox and Puppet.
+This has been tested with Windows 7 as a host machine, but it should be possible to run this on any host system which supports Vagrant and VirtualBox.

 For an initial deployment: